turingschool/career-development-curriculum/module_one/dtr_guidelines_memo.md

 ### Remote Work Considerations During the COVID-19 Quarantine
 * What does remote focus look like for you? (headphones, distractions minimized (tv, family stuff, etc), video on)
 * When working from the same place where you live, life can get in the way.
-What are some potential life things that could interfere with your ability to focus, and what plan can we come up with to approach those issues?
-(Examples: my kids, my dog, my partner, etc.)
+What are some potential life things that could affect your ability to focus, and what plan can we come up with to approach those moments?
 * If we encounter issues such as power outages, Zoom difficulties, or bad wifi, what backup plans can we have in place?
 (This could have answers like  asking a neighbor to borrow wifi, using cellphone hotspot for internet, switching to slack or skype.
 * Pomodoro breaks are especially important for remote work and doubly so for quarantine.
 What should our Pom cadence look like?
 How will hold ourselves accountable?
 * Quarantine is tough, so it’s important to make note of our mental/emotional state when working with others.
 How can we make space to check in on each other’s well being, in addition to the work that needs to be done?